EliseJis/GBG-Online-Study/README.md

 # GBG-Online-Study

 This GitHub repository contains the R code used to analyse the data of the study

-\n "Getting the Brain into Gear.
+"Getting the Brain into Gear.
 An Online Study Investigating Cognitive Reserve and Word-Finding Abilities in Healthy Ageing"

 Authors: Elise J. Oosterhuis, Patrick J. C. May, Kate Slade, and Helen E. Nuttall